jquarshi/jquarshi.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Postdoctoral Fellow in Chemical Engineering @ <a href='https://www.cmu.edu'>Carnegie Mellon University</a>.
+subtitle: Masters in Mechanical Engineering Student @  @ <a href='https://www.pacific.edu/'>University of the Pacific</a>.

 profile:
   align: right
-  image: victor_alves.jpg
+  image: JQuarshie.jpg
-  image_circular: false # crops the image to make it circular
+  image_circular: true # crops the image to make it circular
   address: >

 news: true  # includes a list of news items